MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

 <a name="Overview"></a>
 ## Overview ##

-In this hands-on lab you will use Python to manage Windows Azure Serice Bus Queue.
-There is a NCBI BLAST (National Center for Biotechnology Information Basic Local Alignment Search Tool) cloud srevice deployed for you.
+In this hands-on lab you will use Python to manage Windows Azure Service Bus Queue.
+There is a NCBI BLAST (National Center for Biotechnology Information Basic Local Alignment Search Tool) cloud service deployed for you.
 You can use IPython Notebook to send a task to the Service Bus Queue and the blast cloud service worker role will do the task for you.
-You will also read a message from the Service Bus Queue by IPython Notebook and process the task locally.
+You will also read a message from the Service Bus Queue using Python on IPython Notebook and process the task locally.

 <a name="Objectives"></a>
 ### Objectives ###